huykon/datetime-picker-slot/readme.md

 ## Customizing Appearance

 You can customize the styling by using CSS.
-All HTML elemets have a class name (usually starting with "neo", Eg: "neo-input") that can be used.
+All HTML elemets have a class name (usually starting with "meo", Eg: "meo-input") that can be used.

 ## Developers